- Search The Registry

 For more than 30 years it grew, partially surviving by capturing caravans bringing goods to Vera Cruz.
 The colony consisted of Maroons as well.
 In 1609, however, the Spanish colonial government sent troops from Pueblo to enslave Yanga and his people again.
 The Spanish numbered around 550, of which perhaps 100 were Spanish regulars.
 Yanga and the Maroons facing them were an irregular force of 100 fighters with some type of firearm, and 400 more with stones, machetes, and bows and arrows.
 These troops were led by Francisco de la Matosa, an Angolan.

 Yanga, who was quite old at this time, employed his troops' superior knowledge of the area to draw them to the negotiating table.
-Yanga’s terms of peace asked for a treaty akin to those that had settled hostilities between Indians and Spaniards: an area of self-rule, in return for tribute, and promises to support the Spanish if they were attacked.
+Yanga’s terms of peace asked for a treaty akin to those that had settled hostilities between the Indigenous and Spaniards: an area of self-rule, in return for tribute, and promises to support the Spanish if they were attacked.
 He proposed his district would return any slaves which might flee to it to soothe the worries of the many slave owners in the region.
 The Spaniards refused the terms, a battle was fought, and the Spaniards advanced into the settlement and burned it.

 Yanga’s people fled into the surrounding highlands, and the Spaniards could not achieve a conclusive victory.
 Unable to win definitively, they agreed to a conference.
 Eventually, Yanga's terms were agreed to, with the additional condition that only Franciscan priests would tend to the people, and that Yanga's family would be granted the right of rule.
 Finally, in 1630, the town of Yanga was officially established.
 It remains to this day.